António de Oliveira Salazar: Background

 Salazar was twenty-one years old at the time of the revolution of 5 October 1910, which overthrew the Portuguese monarchy and instituted the First Portuguese Republic.
 The political institutions of the First Republic lasted until 1926, when it was replaced by a military dictatorship.
 This was first known as the "Ditadura Militar" (Military Dictatorship) and then, from 1928, as the "Ditadura Nacional" (National Dictatorship).

 The era of the First Republic has been described as one of "continual anarchy, government corruption, rioting and pillage, assassinations, arbitrary imprisonment and religious persecution".
 It witnessed the inauguration of eight presidents, 44 cabinet re-organisations and 21 revolutions.
 The first government of the Republic lasted less than 10 weeks and the longest-ruling government lasted little over a year.
 Revolution in Portugal became a byword in Europe.
 The cost of living increased twenty-fivefold, while the currency fell to a 1/33 part of its gold value.
 Portugal's public finances entered a critical phase, having been under imminent threat of default since at least the 1890s.
 The gaps between the rich and the poor continued to widen.
 The regime led Portugal to enter World War I in 1916, a move that only aggravated the perilous state of affairs in the country.
 Concurrently, the Catholic Church was hounded by the anti-clerical Freemasons of the Republic and political assassination and terrorism became commonplace.
-Between 1920 and 1925, according to official police figures, 325 bombs burst in the streets of Lisbon.
+Between 1920 and 1925, according to official police figures, 325 bombs were detonated in the streets of Lisbon.
 The British diplomat Sir George Rendel said that he could not describe the "political background as anything but deplorable ... very different from the orderly, prosperous and well-managed country that it later became under the government of Senhor Salazar".
 Salazar would keep in mind the political chaos of this time when he later ruled Portugal.

 Public discontent led to the 28 May 1926 coup d'état, which was welcomed by most civilian classes.
 At the time, the prevailing view in Portugal was that political parties were elements of division and that parliamentarianism was in crisis.
 This led to general support, or at least tolerance, of an authoritarian regime.